metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_cluster_deprovision_v1_manifest.md

 - `openstack` (Attributes) OpenStack contains OpenStack-specific deprovision settings (see [below for nested schema](#nestedatt--spec--platform--openstack))
 - `ovirt` (Attributes) Ovirt contains oVirt-specific deprovision settings (see [below for nested schema](#nestedatt--spec--platform--ovirt))
 - `vsphere` (Attributes) VSphere contains VMWare vSphere-specific deprovision settings (see [below for nested schema](#nestedatt--spec--platform--vsphere))

-<a id="nestedatt--spec--platform--alibabacloud"></a>
-### Nested Schema for `spec.platform.alibabacloud`

-Required:

-- `base_domain` (String) BaseDomain is the DNS base domain.
-TODO: Use the non-platform-specific BaseDomain field.
-- `credentials_secret_ref` (Attributes) CredentialsSecretRef is the Alibaba account credentials to use for deprovisioning the cluster (see [below for nested schema](#nestedatt--spec--platform--alibabacloud--credentials_secret_ref))
-- `region` (String) Region is the Alibaba region for this deprovision

-<a id="nestedatt--spec--platform--alibabacloud--credentials_secret_ref"></a>
-### Nested Schema for `spec.platform.alibabacloud.region`

-Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?

 <a id="nestedatt--spec--platform--aws"></a>
 ### Nested Schema for `spec.platform.aws`